metal-stack/docs/docs/src/installation/troubleshoot.md

 This, however, should not cause any problems.
 Just move on to step 6 and delete the old switch from the metal-api afterwards.
 If the case just described really occurs, then `metalctl switch delete <old-switch-id>` will throw an error, because deleting a switch with existing machine connections might be dangerous.
-If, apart from that, the migration was successfull, then the old switch can be safely deleted with `metalctl switch delete <old-switch-id> --force`.
+If, apart from that, the migration was successful, then the old switch can be safely deleted with `metalctl switch delete <old-switch-id> --force`.

 #### Preconditions for Migration and Replacement